Milan Mandarić: Portsmouth

 In 1998, Mandarić sold Nice and took over English club Portsmouth in May 1999, to whom he had been introduced by ex-player Preki.

 After struggling for a number of years in the second tier of English football (now the EFL Championship), Portsmouth won promotion as champions to the Premier League, arguably the richest football division in the world.
 This was due in large part to Mandarić's appointment of the experienced manager Harry Redknapp.
 Mandarić appointed Velimir Zajec as executive director, a move which caused tension between Redknapp and Mandarić.
 Shortly afterwards, Redknapp resigned from Portsmouth.

 In January 2006, Mandarić sold a 50% stake in the club to French-Israeli businessman Alexandre Gaydamak.
 After the club's survival that season, Mandarić sold his remaining share of Portsmouth to Gaydamak, but stayed on as a figurehead in his role as non-executive chairman.

 Mandarić resigned as chairman of Portsmouth on 21 September 2006.
 Since then, Portsmouth appeared to prosper, with successive top-ten Premier League finishes and an FA Cup win in 2008.
-The club, however, was relegated in 2010 and have since dropped dramatically, suffering the ignominy of successive relegation in 2011–12 and 2012–13, ending in the fourth tier of English football, League Two.
+The club, however, was relegated in 2010.

 Portsmouth City Council conferred the Freedom of the City of Portsmouth on Mandarić in 2003.

 Leicester City

-On 24 February, Mandarić made a bid for East Midlands club Leicester City, believed to be in the region of £25 million.
+On 24 February 2006, Mandarić made a bid for East Midlands club Leicester City, believed to be in the region of £25 million.
 He had wanted to remain outside of football for a longer period, however he "had to accelerate takeover plans" because of bids for the club by at least two other parties.
 On 18 November 2006, Leicester City accepted his approach to take over the club at an extraordinary general meeting.

 Despite setting an initial takeover deadline of 15 December, negotiations stalled, reportedly after hidden debts in the club's accounts surfaced during the due diligence period.
 Both parties, however, dismissed reports that the takeover bid was in danger of collapse, stating that it had merely been delayed.
 Indeed, on 2 January the Leicester Mercury reported that the deal was in fact close to completion after Mandarić's revised terms were accepted by the club's board.

 On 15 January, the paper reported that an official announcement confirming the takeover "will probably be on Thursday".

-On 25 January, Mandarić put his bid for Leicester on temporary hold after news of his mother's illness back in Serbia.
+On 25 January 2007, Mandarić put his bid for Leicester on temporary hold after news of his mother's illness back in Serbia.
 There were wild rumours that suggested he was on the verge of pulling out and, indeed, the delay guaranteed that manager Rob Kelly would not enjoy the benefit of a cash injection before the season's transfer window closed on 31 January.
 Mandarić, however, returned from Serbia to complete the deal the following week.